 But the Japs were learning fast, and there wasn’t really any place else to go for the Bonnie; certainly not without radical revisions, for which there simply wasn’t the development cash anymore.

-In 1979 the Yamaha 650 Special (twin) appeared; a devilishly handsome piece of kit that did pretty much all that the T140 and TR7 could do (except handle), and at a lower price.
+In 1979 the Yamaha 650 Special (twin) appeared; a devilishly handsome piece of kit that did pretty much all that the Meriden offering could do (except handle), and at a lower price.
 It was largely also oil tight, and vibrated less, and had a good electric starter.
 These 650cc Yams, since 1968, had built a reputation as dependable all-round machines, and they sold in huge numbers around the world.

 But this particular Yam, with its cast wheels and black and gold livery, hit the right note during the right summer and had exactly the street cred required by contemporary riders looking to build or maintain a sub-hooligan wish-I could-afford-a Harley image.
 Whilst at the same time, the Yam Special was not so left-field that ordinary guys looking for a simple, decent, attractive everyday twin would shy away from.

-Regardless, Triumph felt the pinch and rapidly responded with the Bonnie Special (Lester cast wheels, black and gold livery, two-into-one exhaust); a machine that in terms of looks and quality of materials easily shunted aside the Yam Special.
+Regardless, Meriden felt the pinch and rapidly responded with the T140D Special (Lester cast wheels, black and gold livery, two-into-one exhaust); a machine that in terms of looks and quality of materials easily shunted aside the Yam Special.
 But the king of the twins was on shaky ground (not least because it was 10-15% more expensive), and knew it.

-The following year, the T140/TR7 gained an electric start; the first on a British motorcycle that actually worked.
+The following year, an electric start appeared; the first on a British motorcycle that actually worked well.
 For a while, anyway.
-There were later problems with Triumph's hurriedly engineered system, but none of which can be shown to have really hit sales (except in the second hand market).
-And within three years of that auspicious event, having seen relatively minor (and some not so minor) revisions, the Triumph twin was dead.
+There were later problems with this hurriedly engineered system, but none of which can be shown to have really hit sales (except in the second hand market).
+And within three years of that auspicious event, having seen relatively minor (and some not so minor) revisions, the "legendary" twin was dead.

 It was a sad end for a company that really loved its product; an end that enjoyed a short-lived resurgence in 1985 when the late Les Harris bought a short-term manufacturing licence and built another 1200 or so bikes up until 1988.

-Today, T140 Bonnies are as good as they ever were (whatever that means to you), with overall reliability much higher (largely thanks to retro-fitted electronic ignitions; the standard T140 never got electronic ignition until 1979.
+Today, these machines are as good as they ever were (whatever that means to you), with overall reliability much higher (thanks largely to retro-fitted electronic ignitions; first fitted as standard in 1979).

 They’ll leak a little oil, which can be ignored without issue, or (mostly) fixed if you just take the trouble to rebuild them properly.
 On the plus side, a little black gold splashed around a motorcycle isn’t such as bad thing if you want to keep the lethal oxides at bay.